chef-boneyard/chef-web-docs-2016/step_plugin_knife/step_plugin_knife_ec2_server_create_instance_with_many_roles.rst

 ..
 This is an included how-to.

-To launch a new Amazon EC2 instance with multiple roles, enter:
+To launch a new |amazon ec2| instance with multiple roles, enter:

 .. code-block:: bash